Fast Bayesian Optimization of Needle-in-a-Haystack Problems using Zooming Memory-Based Initialization (ZoMBI): Demonstration of ZoMBI Mechanics

 \subsection{Zooming Bounds}

 Zooming in the search bounds on the manifold addresses challenge number one of optimizing NiaH problems, which is the challenge of finding the general hypervolume region that contains the needle-like optimum.
 Figure \ref{fig:zombi} illustrates how the \texttt{ZoMBI} algorithm iteratively zooms in the search bounds based on the number of activations, $\alpha$.
 An Ackley function is used as a simulated example due to its non-convexity and needle-like global optimum \cite{ackley1987, Adorio2005}.
 For each activation, $m$ prior points that achieved the lowest target values, $y$, are retained in memory and used to zoom the search bounds in.
 This zooming occurs independently across each dimension and is based on the minimum and maximum values of the $m$ memory points along each dimension, as shown in Equation \ref{eq:bounds}.
 The red and orange rectangles illustrate the evolution of the bounds over space and time.
 Initially, sampling occurs across the entire manifold for $\phi$ forward experiments per activation, shown by the black markers.
-However, by using the best performing memory points to zoom in the search bounds, pigeonholing into local minima can also be avoided as the search bounds are pulled away from these trap minima and move closer towards the global minimum basin of attraction.
-The iterative zooming of \texttt{ZoMBI} does not guarantee convergence on the global optimum, but if a sufficient initialization set is obtained, convergence often gets close to the global optimum as shown across several examples in Figures \ref{fig:search}, \ref{fig:poisson_mat}, and\ref{fig:zt}.
+However, by using the best-performing memory points to zoom in the search bounds, pigeonholing into local minima can also be avoided as the search bounds are pulled away from these trap minima and move closer towards the global minimum basin of attraction.
+The iterative zooming of \texttt{ZoMBI} does not guarantee convergence on the global optimum, but if a sufficient initialization set is obtained, convergence often gets close to the global optimum as shown across several examples in Figure \ref{fig:search} and Figures \ref{fig:poisson_bench}, \ref{fig:zt_bench}, \ref{fig:fire_bench}.
+Furthermore, we comprehensively demonstrate the performance limitations of \texttt{ZoMBI} where initializations miss extreme needle-like optima in Figure \ref{fig:hypervol} and where optima are near the edges of a manifold in Figure \ref{fig:distance}.